App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-When your closets are cluttered, it takes too much time to find what you need.
-Plus, a closet full of clutter can make you feel stressed every time you open the door.
+When your closets are cluttered, it takes too much time to find what you need and it can make you feel stressed every time you open the door.
 The solution: A closet makeover.
 This guide will walk you through the process and answer such questions as: How much does a closet remodel cost?
 What are the best ways to spend less and still get what you want?
 Here is everything you need to know about getting a closet remodel that works for you — and your budget.

 Average Cost of a Closet Remodel Project